candu/blog-old/source/_posts/2012-10-22-dont-hate-cross-correlate.markdown

 If you're viewing this on an RSS reader, check out the example [on my blog](/blog/2012/10/22/dont-hate-cross-correlate/#quick-demo).

+You can see the code for this demo [here](https://github.com/candu/quantified-savagery-files/tree/master/Algorithms/cross-correlation).

 <div id="quick-demo" markdown="0">
   <style type="text/css">
     #datasets {